TeknoVenus/SampleThunderPlugin/README.md

 ├── Thunder
 ├── ThunderInterfaces
 ```

-Be aware RDK is currently using the **R2** branch of Thunder and ThunderInterfaces.

 * Copy the `Interfaces/ISamplePlugin.h` interface from this repo to `ThunderInterfaces/interfaces`.
 This is the COM-RPC and JSON-RPC API we implement
 * Add a unique ID value for `ID_SAMPLE_PLUGIN` and `ID_SAMPLE_PLUGIN_NOTIFICATION` to `IDs.h` in ThunderInterfaces